Hong Kong had a tough time in 2019 and suffered from a weakened economy, the ongoing trade war between the US and China, and violent protests.

-Often called the crown jewel of Asia, you can enjoy some of the lowest tax rates in the world and a number of other benefits.
+Hong Kong is an attractive spot for investors and entrepreneurs.
+Often called the crown jewel of Asia, you can enjoy some of the lowest tax rates in the world and many other benefits.

 Below I listed the main reasons why property is so expensive in Hong Kong at the moment.

 It’s one of the most densely populated areas in the world with around 7,000 people per square kilometer.
-In some popular districts, like Kwun Tong, the density reaches up to 60,000 people per square kilometer.
+In some popular districts like Kwun Tong, the density reaches up to 60,000 people per square kilometer.

-The government leases the land through a so called tender process, where the highest bidder gets the lease.
+The government leases the land through a so-called tender process, where the highest bidder gets the lease.

 This bidding process has resulted in sky-high prices as developers bid hardly to get hold of land plots.
 Naturally, the developers need to increase property prices to make a profit.

+In the last few years, we’ve seen several major developers from Mainland China entering the Hong Kong market as well.
 These companies have pushed many traditional developers out of the market with their high bids, which has also resulted in increased real estate prices.